For more detailed information about WCRA Claims Reporting, please see the Claims Reference Guide.

 4. Multiple fractures or significant degloving injuries.

-Initially, the WCRA needs the basic claim caption information, a complete description of the occurrence and injury, payment information, and the current status of the claim, including recovery potential.
-Claims are reported on the Loss Reporting Form, which has to be submitted electronically via the Association's secure eMember service.
-To be able to report using the eMember tool, a personal account with a username and password needs to be set up for you.
-If you are not already an eMember, please go to the WCRA website at www.wcra.biz to access the application form and additional information about this service.
+Reimbursement Requests must be submitted electronically via the WCRA Portal.
+To be able to report using the WCRA Portal, an individual personal account with a username and password needs to be set up.
+If you do not have a WCRA Portal account go to the WCRA website at www.wcra.biz to access the application form and additional information about this service.